AmbDav/frontend-nanodegree-mobile-portfolio/README.md

 ##Changes Made

+###Loading the Page
+In order to open th epage simply double click on index.html.
+Click through the links.

 ###Portfolio Page
 1. Inline all CSS
 2. Make JS async and move it to the last thing rendered.